 The Root Canal Procedure

 The root canal procedure begins by creating access hole, and cleaning out the damaged and infected areas of the tooth.
-Dr. Goodman will remove the nerve and infected tissue from the pulp chamber and slightly widen the root canal to prepare it for a filling made of a biocompatible, rubber-like material.
+The Endodontist will remove the nerve and infected tissue from the pulp chamber and slightly widen the root canal to prepare it for a filling made of a biocompatible, rubber-like material.
 Once this material is in place, the pulp chamber will be packed with cotton and sealed with a temporary filling.

 During a follow-up appointment, Dr. Goodman will remove the temporary filling and cotton and fill the pulp chamber with a tooth-colored dental composite.
 The tooth will then typically be repaired and strengthened with a dental crown to ensure its structural integrity.